etabari/PorthoMCL/README.md

 Ehsan Tabari, May 19, 2015

-The initial steps of OrthoMCLP are exactly the same as OrthoMCL.
+The initial steps of PorthoMCL are exactly the same as OrthoMCL.
 We have reimplemented steps 9 and 10. (main processing steps)

 # Requirements

-There are very few requirements for OrthoMCLP.
-Here are the list of the things needed to run OrthoMCLP
+There are very few requirements for PorthoMCL.
+Here are the list of the things needed to run PorthoMCL

 - Perl 5.x
 - Python 2.x